Animals in Attic

 Common wild animals in attic include squirrels, mice, rats, raccoons and bats.
 Occasionally, we find Chipmunks, opossums, birds and snakes.

 There are two species of squirrel commonly found in attics, in Connecticut.
 They are the Southern flying squirrel and Eastern Gray squirrel.
 Less common is the red squirrel or pine squirrel.
 The Southern flying squirrel typically live in attics, and walls, the colder months fall through winter.
 They will leave by spring, and you may think your problem is solved.
 Only to return in the fall in greater numbers.

-Southern flying squirrel: If Southern flying squirrels are living in your attic you will hear most of the following.
+If Southern flying squirrels are living in your attic you will hear:

 - Noises are at night between the hours 10 PM – 5 AM, loud enough to wake you from a sound sleep.